JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Determines a scheme for a specified URL string, and returns a string with an appropriate prefix.

 ```
-FUNCTION AfxUrlApplyScheme (BYREF wszUrl AS WSTRING, BYVAL dwFlags AS DWORD) AS CWSTR
+FUNCTION AfxUrlApplyScheme (BYREF wszUrl AS WSTRING, BYVAL dwFlags AS DWORD) AS DWSTRING
 ```

 | Parameter  | Description |